gustavoc82/Data-Feeds-and-Technology/README.md

 - Extract the values of the cells in the data range and put it in a `List`.
 - Use the `System.Linq` to perform the required calculation and return the value.

-Now, let's present each function's implementation separately and see the results using this data.
+In the following section, implementation of each function is described in more details.

-### Mean market Value
+## Mean Market Value

-A console user can investigate mean price by selecting option 2 Calculate Mean which prompts the main method to call the following `CalculateMean()` method which utilizes the count cell established at setup to establish the necessary range for calculation and appends the cell values to a list before returning the mean in a float variable.
+Using the mean market value functionality, a console user is able to investigate the mean price by selecting option 2; this option calculates the mean value; choosing option 2 prompts the main method to call the `CalculateMean()` method, which utilizes the count cell defined at setup to establish the necessary range for calculation, and appends the cell values to a list before returning the mean as a float variable.

 ```csharp
 static float CalculateMean()